A campaign for better connectivity between West Dulwich, Dulwich Village and Herne Hill.

 The problem today

-• You can't go from West Dulwich to Dulwich Village by public transport
+• You can’t go from West Dulwich to Dulwich Village by public transport.

 Why re-route the 201?

-The current 201 route:
+The current and proposed 201 route:

-• This would connect Dulwich Village to Herne Hill station (which has lifts), as well as Streatham Hill, Tulse Hill, West Dulwich and North Dulwich.
+• This would connect Dulwich Village to Herne Hill station (which has lifts) as well as Streatham Hill, Tulse Hill, West Dulwich and North Dulwich.

 Why does the P4 need improving?

-Dulwich Village is only served by a single bus line today: the P4.The problem is that the P4 is a very poor service.
-It's the 3rd worst bus line in Southwark for delays1 and also the third worst for likelihood of being delayed 10-20 minutes1.This past year, the P4 has failed to meet TfL's own minimum standards for delays 70% of the time2.
-Its performance is much worse than the previous year: for delays, for failing minimum standards and for lack of mileage run.
-In a recent Reddit survey attracting over 400 comments, the P4 was voted Worst bus in London3.Yet the P4 bus is the only link Dulwich residents have to a station with a lift: Brixton (tube station only).
-Users need to wait 15-20 minutes for a P4 bus, which then takes 20-25 minutes to take them to Brixton: that's 35 to 45 minutes just to reach one step-free access train station.
+The P4 is the only bus serving Dulwich Village.The P4 is a very poor service: it’s the fourth most delayed bus in Southwark and the fourth worst for long delays of 10-20 minutes1.This past year the P4 has failed to meet TFL’s own minimum standards for delays 70% of the time2.
+It has worsened over the last year.
+In a recent Reddit survey attracting over 400 comments, the P4 was voted the Worst bus in London3.Yet the P4 bus is the only link Dulwich residents have to a station with a lift: Brixton tube station.Users need to wait 15-20 minutes for the P4 bus.It then takes 20-25 minutes to take them to Brixton.
+That is 35-40 minutes just to reach a step free access station.

 Who is affected?

-Pictured below: TfL's Public Transport Accessibility Level map
+Pictured below: TfL's Public Transport Accessibility Level map.

 1. QSI Performance, Route Performance Results for London Borough of Southwark, Quarter 01 25/26, TfL http://bus.data.tfl.gov.uk/boroughreports/southwark.pdf